Sport in the Czech Republic: Bandy

 The national bandy team made its Bandy World Championship debut in 2016.
 In Nymburk an annual international rink bandy tournament was organised.
 In 2017 Federation of International Bandy decided to make it an official one.
 As of 2019, four teams are playing in the national rink bandy league.
 It is already decided that more will participate in 2019.
 A variety of rink bandy called short bandy has been invented in Czechia.
 In terms of licensed athletes, bandy is the second biggest winter sport in the world.

 Baseball

 Baseball is growing in popularity but is still considered a minor sport.
 The Czech Republic hosted the 2009 Baseball World Cup.
 A few Czech have signed contracts and are now playing in Minor League Baseball.
 The Czech Republic was invited to compete in the qualifying round of the 2013 World Baseball Classic.

-In September of 2022, the Czech Republic made history by qualifying for the 2023 World Baseball Classic.
+In September 2022, the Czech Republic made history by qualifying for the 2023 World Baseball Classic.
 At the 2023 World Baseball Classic the Czech Republic beat China in its opening game and finished 4th in its group, thus qualifying for the 2026 World Baseball Classic.
 Later in 2023, the Czech Republic hosted the 2023 European Baseball Championship.
 The Czech Republic finished 5th at the 2023 European Baseball Championship after losing its quarterfinal match to Great Britain, then beating Israel and France to secure its placing.